kor80/RpgBase/README.md

 # RpgBase
- Few mechanics which manages level progression and skill progression
+ This project will cover some mechanics about level progression and data persistence